sage-code/eve/manual/structure.md

 ```

 ## Declaration order
-Order of regions by default is: {module, import, type, constant, variable, function, class, method}.
-Method and class declarations can be alternated.
-You can define multiple regions of the same type.
+Order of regions by default is: {globals, import, type, constant, variable, function, class, method}.
+Methods and classes can alternate.
+You can define multiple regions of the same type when members depend on each other.

 ## Globals

-Globals are declared in first module region, with 0 space indentation:
+Globals are declared in first module region, with zero space indentation:

 **declare**